derrickreimer/fathom-client/README.md

 ```

 ## Allowed Domains

 Manage your allowed domains within your Fathom site's Firewall settings.
-Doing so enables the usage of wildcards (e.g., *.example.com).
+Doing so enables the usage of wildcards (e.g., \*.example.com).
 See https://usefathom.com/docs/script/firewall#allowed

-The 'includedDomains' and 'excludedDomains' options, while deprecated, are still supported to ensure backward compatibility.
+The `includedDomains` and `excludedDomains` options, while deprecated, are still supported to ensure backward compatibility.

 ## Usage